| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 1. Physical Growth

-Children develop fast at the age 4-15.
-They need good nutrition of their bones, muscles and brain, calcium, protein, healthy fats, vitamins and minerals.
+Children grow rapidly between ages 4–15.
+They need a good nutrition for their bones, muscles and brain.
+Hence the foods having calcium, protein, healthy fats, vitamins and minerals should be focused

 2. Brain Progression & Accentuation.